PhilipSkinner/elemental-lowcode/documentation/services/storageService.md

 Parameters:

-* `name` - string, the name of the collection to create the entity in
+* `path` - string, the root path of the collection to create the entity in
 * `entity` - object, an object that matches the definition of entities within the named collection, the contents of which will be used to create the new entity
 * `token` - string, the access token to use to access the API *optional*